JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

         app.get('/users', user.list);
     };

-Now modify the app.jsfile to incorporate the new changes we have made:
+Now modify the app.js file to incorporate the new changes we have made:

     var http = require('http');
     var express = require('express');